Adi6869/Caesar-Cipher-Encryption/README.md

 # Caesar Cipher Encryption Tool

-This project is a simple Caesar Cipher encryption and decryption tool with both command-line and GUI implementations using Python and Tkinter.
+This project is a simple Caesar Cipher encryption and decryption tool with GUI implementations using Python and Tkinter.

 ## Features
 - Encrypt and decrypt text using the Caesar Cipher algorithm.